likhithIonic/starter_app_part-1/README.md

 `[OK] Integration capacitor added!`

-* **NOTE:** If you would like to integrate your starter app with cordova, you can use the below commands to get started.
+* **NOTE:** If you would like to integrate your starter app with cordova, you can use the below command and docs to get started.
+More information on getting started with Cordova [here](https://cordova.apache.org/#getstarted)

 ```
 ionic integrations add cordova
 ```

-More information on getting started with Cordova [here](https://cordova.apache.org/#getstarted)

 ***To learn more about these platforms, you can refer the docs on [Capacitor vs Cordova](https://ionicframework.com/resources/articles/capacitor-vs-cordova-modern-hybrid-app-development)***